cloudozer/disco/docs/indp.md

 ### State of connection

 Pinging neighbors is a primary information source allowing to evaluate a connection health.
-If pongs go back on a regular base, the connection is healthy or stable.
+If pongs go back on a regular basis, the connection is healthy or stable.
 A connection can be in one of four states shown in a table below: